 A master plan and conceptual design was completed for the park in early 2017, and the report is available here.
-Detailed design is to commence later in 2017, with construction slated for 2018.
+Detailed design is now underway, with construction slated for late 2018.
 It will be the first part of the Woodfin Greenway & Blueway project to be completed and available for use.

 Timeline for Development

-Detailed design is to commence later in 2017, with construction slated for 2018.
-It will be the first part of the Woodfin Greenway & Blueway project to be completed and available for use.
+Construction is slated for late 2018.
+Silver-Line Park will be the first part of the Woodfin Greenway & Blueway project to be completed and available for use.
 Click here to see the overall timeline for the Greenway & Blueway project.